Dr. Miriam Filippi

 Profile: Bioengineer with a neurobiological background and expertise in Tissue Engineering, Regenerative Medicine, Molecular Imaging, Bio-hybrid Systems, and Nanotechnology.

-Focus: engineering of complex tissue models (e.g., biomimetic architectures, vascularization/perfusion strategies, heterocellular cultures, multi-tissue models, and bio-hybrid interfaces); biophysical principles (e.g., magnetic actuation; nanoparticle-mediated photoreactivity, magneto-sonoporation, optogenetics) for remote modulation of cell functions (e.g., stem cell differentiation, muscle cell contraction, membrane depolarization); molecular imaging probes for cancer and injury detection (e.g., hypoxia-sensitive probes, theranostic approaches); cell therpay and in vivo surveillance of transplanted regenerative cells.
+Focus: engineering of complex tissue models (e.g., biomimetic architectures, vascularization/perfusion strategies, heterocellular cultures, multi-tissue models, and bio-hybrid interfaces); developmental tissue engineering; biophysical principles (e.g., magnetic actuation; photothermal bioelectrical nanomodulation, magneto-sonoporation, optogenetics) for remote modulation of cell functions (e.g., stem cell differentiation, muscle cell contraction, membrane depolarization); molecular imaging probes for cancer and injury detection (e.g., hypoxia-sensitive probes, theranostic approaches); cell therpay and in vivo surveillance of transplanted regenerative cells.

 Professional experience

-2022-current: Senior Researcher in Growing, Fabricating and Controlling of Biohybrid Robot.
+2022-current: Established Researcher in Growing, Fabricating and Controlling of Biohybrid Robot.
 Soft Robotics Laboratory, ETH Zurich, Switzerland.

 Lecturer (Master Courses: "Distinguished Lecture Series on Engineering with Living Materials", MaP ETH; "Cells and Technologies in Regenerative Surgery" UniBasel)